thelaonerd/docling-examples/README.md

 Hope this helps.

-PS: I will create a github gist on this github account to share ways to selfhost the following apps locally and use a zero trust vpn tool to help you personally access it from any where over the internet using a secure tunnel
+> **PS:** I will create a github gist on this github account to share ways to selfhost the following apps locally and use a zero trust vpn tool to help you personally access it from any where over the internet using a secure tunnel
-- n8n
+> - n8n
-- flowise
+> - flowise
-- ollama
+> - ollama
-- qdrant
+> - qdrant
-- docling serve
+> - docling server